Member for

 We therefore commit to deepen our collective understanding of the systemic impacts of bias and oppression at every level of our internal and external work, and to implement strategic practices that contribute to a truly loving world for all.

 The disturbing events over the past week and over the nation’s 400-year history illuminate the systemic nature of American racism.
-By racism, we refer not only to overt acts of bigotry, but unseen, more corrosive forms that are embodied in white privilege—a construct in our society that provides many advantages to whites that are not readily available to everyone else.
-We recognize that while individual actions are extremely important, racism is not solely a matter of individual actions and we must all come to terms with the evidence that we are all deeply affected by racism, whether we are white or brown or black.
+Racism includes not just overt bigotry, but also unseen, more harmful forms.
+These are seen in white privilege—a construct in our society that gives many advantages to white people.
+These advantages are not available to everyone else.
+We recognize that individual actions are key.
+But, racism is not just about actions.
+We all must face the evidence that racism deeply affects us all whether we are white, brown, or black.

-We call upon all of us to ask, out of the depths of our hearts and the fullness of our intellects, what implications does this moment have for us personally and for our country?
+We ask all of us to wonder.
+We should ask from our hearts and our minds.
+What does this moment mean for us and our country?

-We acknowledge that answers will emerge and deepen over time as we steadfastly live with this question and dedicate ourselves to truth-telling about race in the United States so that we may move toward living free of the terrible grip of racial injustice and become exemplars of the world we want to leave to coming generations.
+We know that answers will emerge and deepen over time.
+We will live with this question and dedicate ourselves to truth-telling about race in the United States.
+This will help us move toward living free of racial injustice.
+We will become models of the world we want to leave to coming generations.

-For our partners that have already been doing this work with courage and heart, we thank you for your partnership and your commitment.
+For our partners who already do this work with courage and heart, we thank you for your partnership and your commitment.
 And there is work that many of us have yet to do.
 We must all listen deeply, respond with love, and act with conviction.

 Only by grounding ourselves in our deepest spiritual values can we sustain the courage to enter into the difficult inner work of racial justice and the unrelenting commitment to transforming our world.